guruthree/mac-se-video-converter/README.md

 ![Composite video output](resources/composite.jpg)

-(To avoid being a flickery mess, instead of interlacing progressive scan is used with every 5th line skipped.)
+(Instead of interlacing, progressive scan is used to avoid being a flickery mess.
+Every 5th line skipped.)

 ## Hardware Requirements
 * A Raspberry Pi Pico